Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: The Optical Power Converter

 The OPC maximum efficiency \textit{Eff} is given by:

 where $P_{max}^{OPC}$ is the maximum output power provided by the OPC and $P_{in}$ is the power delivered by the laser source.
 The IV curves also provide information on the maximum current delivered by the OPC.
-For example, considering P$_{in}$ = 1 W, the efficiency at room temperature is \textit{Eff}$\simeq$50\%, with a maximum delivered current of $I_{max}$=88.9~mA, while the efficiency decreases down to \textit{Eff}$\simeq$35\%, with an I$_{max}$~=~79.5~mA, at liquid nitrogen temperature.\\ In Figure~\ref{fig::eff_opc}, the efficiency and maximum current delivered by the OPC for each tested P$_{in}$ are reported.
+For example, considering P$_{in}$ = 1 W, the efficiency at room temperature is \textit{Eff}$\simeq$50\%, with a maximum delivered current of $I_{max}$~$\simeq$~88.9~mA, while the efficiency decreases down to \textit{Eff}$\simeq$35\%, with an I$_{max}$~$\simeq$~79.5~mA, at liquid nitrogen temperature.\\ In Figure~\ref{fig::eff_opc}, the efficiency and maximum current delivered by the OPC for each tested P$_{in}$ are reported.
 The efficiency strongly depends on the laser power for low $P_{in}$, both at room and cryogenic temperature, while for $P_{in}$ $>$ 0.4 W, it reaches a stable value of $\sim$50\% at room temperature and $\sim$35\% at cryogenic temperature.
-The maximum current increases linearly with the laser power, as reported in Figure \ref{fig::eff_opc}.

-The output voltage of the OPC was measured with a load, i.e. connected to SiPM and electronics, to mimic real experimental conditions.
+The output voltage of the OPC was measured with a load, i.e. connected to SiPMs and electronics, to mimic real experimental conditions.
 The maximum voltage obtainable from the OPC under these conditions, around 5 V, varies only slightly with the laser power, both at room temperature and in a liquid nitrogen bath (see Figure \ref{fig::Vout_opc}).
-The region between 0.7 W and 1.2 W results the ideal operating range for the Cryo-PoF tunable system and is suitable for stably powering all components using a single OPC and laser source.
+The region between 0.7 W and 1.2 W results the ideal operating range for the Cryo-PoF tunable system and it is suitable for stably powering all components using a single OPC and laser source, as highlighted in Figure \ref{fig::Vout_opc} right.

 In view of applications beyond high-energy physics, we tested the OPC in a cryostat capable of reaching temperatures down to few K degrees.
-The 808~nm GaAs laser source optical fiber (62.5~$\mu$m core) was connected to an optical feedthrough with a 100~$\mu$m core diameter, which permits entry in the cryostat, as sketched in Figure~\ref{fig::low_temp_setup}.
+Preliminary results, obtained with a non-optimised light transmission chain, are published in~\cite{cryo_pof_elba}.\\ The 808~nm GaAs laser source optical fiber (62.5~$\mu$m core) was connected to an optical feedthrough with a 100~$\mu$m core diameter, which permits entry in the cryostat, as sketched in Figure~\ref{fig::low_temp_setup} left.
 Inside the cryostat, we used the same 105~$\mu$m multimode optical fiber as in the liquid nitrogen measurements, equipped with a vacuum-compatible termination and connected to the OPC.
-The OPC was mounted on the cryostat copper plate, near a thermometer for temperature monitoring (see Figure \ref{fig::low_temp_setup}).
+The OPC was mounted on the cryostat copper plate, near a thermometer for temperature monitoring (see Figure \ref{fig::low_temp_setup} right).